Handling Anti-Bot Protection

 Proxy Rotation

-The proxy task type automatically rotates through residential and data center proxies.
+The proxy endpoint (POST /api/proxy/) automatically rotates through residential and data center proxies.
 If one IP gets blocked, the next attempt uses a different one.
+Use ignoreProxies on a follow-up call to skip exits you already burned; use maxTries (default 5, max 90) to control how hard it works.

 Strategy by Protection Level